lucas-landin/newsletter-form/README.md

 - **Email Subscription:** Users can add their email and submit the form to subscribe to the newsletter.

-- **Success Message:** After successfully submitting the form, users will see a confirmation message with their email.
+- **Success Message:** After successfully submitting the form, users will see a confirmation message(It's just a front-end, so no emails are sent. ).

 - **Form Validation:** Users will receive form validation messages if they leave the field empty or provide an incorrectly formatted email address.